sukeshreddy/Machine-Learning-On-AWS/BikeSharing(Xgboost)/Readme.md

-This folder has Jupyter Notebooks
+# This folder has Jupyter Notebooks to
 1. CLoud prediction template
 2. Cloud Training Template ( shows how to train/deploy and get predictions)
 3. Rev1 files are without Logarithmic tranformation